3, 2, 1 - REVEAL POINTS. The true value of poker sizing

 A Royal Flush, the highest possible hand in poker: Source Wikimedia Commons

-Points poker sizing is very common.
+Planning poker sizing using Fibonacci numbers is very common.
 The team calculate velocity and use this velocity to forecast their work for their next work iteration.
 Some environments have different pressures than others so a forecast doesn’t need to be that accurate.

 There are many environments where calculating a forecast isn’t important, or set iterations (sprints) aren’t used (those teams using Kanban or pull methods of delivery).
 In these environments: Is it worth sizing at all?
 Many teams also find sizing time consuming.
 A few hours a week of sizing, means a few hours a week taken away from delivery.

 Stick with sizing even if you’re not using it to forecast.
 It creates a shared understanding of requirements and this in turn will save time in delivery.
-Eventually If you find that Fibonacci points isn’t working for you (maybe because of its high level of granularity), maybe it’s time to use an alternative method of sizing such as bucket or T-Shirt sizing.
+Eventually if you find that Fibonacci points isn’t working for you (maybe because of its high level of granularity), it could be time to use an alternative method of sizing such as bucket or T-Shirt sizing.